 5. Jeefome Alligator Chew Toy

-This toy is made from dense, tough material with a unique alligator shape and raised textures.
-It feels sturdy and is designed to withstand strong chewing, while the textured surface can help clean teeth during play.
-The subtle milk flavor encourages longer chewing sessions, making it a practical option for daily use.
+This toy is made from dense, durable material and features a playful alligator shape with raised textures.
+It feels sturdy in the mouth and stands up to prolonged chewing sessions.
+The textured surface can help clean teeth, and the subtle milk flavor encourages ongoing interest.

 What We Like: